 Mutual submission means we listen to the word Christ speaks through our fellow-believers, regardless of who they are.
 It means we receive the ministry Christ performs through our fellow-believers, whether they are “somebodies” or “nobodies.”
 It means we follow Christ even when He chooses to lead through the gal on the back pew instead of through the guy in the pulpit.

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like Spiritual Authority, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click the DONATE NOW button below or mail your check or money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.

 Recommend our website to a friend